B2B Budget Allocation: Benchmarks to CAC

 - CAC payback period constraints (over 18 months triggers budget ceiling review).

 When to use: Use when setting annual budgets or justifying spend levels to finance teams.
-The matrix provides defendable rationale for budget requests that exceed or fall below published benchmarks.
+The matrix gives you a defendable rationale for budget requests that exceed or fall below published benchmarks, which is exactly what Finance wants to see.

 Common failure mode: Using stage benchmarks without adjusting for your specific growth targets and competitive intensity.